SAP/luigi/core/examples/luigi-sample-angular/README.md

 To run UI tests locally, the sample application has to be running.
 When the application is ready:

-- Run `npm run cypress:run` to start tests in the headless browser.
+- Run `npm run e2e:run` to start tests in the headless browser.
-- Run `npm run cypress:open` to start tests in the interactive mode.
+- Run `npm run e2e:open` to start tests in the interactive mode.
 <!-- ## Run server
 * Using Angular CLI (standard): `npm run start`